Behavioral Techniques I Used To Overcome Chronic Insomnia

-While cognitive techniques were crucial for me to overcome insomnia, so were behavioral techniques.
-By behavioral, I am referring to the behaviors or actions one takes that are related to insomnia.
+to the behaviors or actions one takes that are related to

 As I mentioned here, I regard chronic insomnia to be a phobia.
 People often cope with phobias by avoiding the object or situation that causes them the fear.
 For example, people with a phobia of flying often cope with this fear simply by not getting on an airplane.

 This avoidance of the feared object or situation, of course, does not reduce or eliminate the phobia.
-In fact, avoiding that which one irrationally fears feeds the phobia because it sends the message to one’s subconscious that one does, indeed, fear the object or situation, otherwise it would not be avoided.
-By the same token, gradually and repeatedly exposing oneself to the feared object or situation or “facing the fear” is often an effective way to overcome the phobia.
+In fact, avoiding that which one irrationally fears feeds the phobia because it sends the message to ones subconscious that one does, indeed, fear the object or situation, otherwise it would not be avoided.
+By the same token, gradually and repeatedly exposing oneself to the feared object or situation or facing the fear is often an effective way to overcome the phobia.

 A person with chronic insomnia often irrationally fears that he or she will be unable to sleep adequately.
 In my opinion, this fear is fed by the fact that the person avoids facing it by engaging in certain coping behaviors.